 - Don’t go dark.
 After the situation went “nuclear” following Mr. Munoz’s statements, United’s Facebook page went dark.
 All posting stopped for the next 16 days.
 In the vacuum created, Facebook users were more than happy to fill the void.
 United’s posts on April 10th and 11th received over 150,000 comments, the majority negative.
 A quick browsing shows people going off about totally unrelated things from flight delays to not receiving any peanuts.
 By losing the narrative, United’s Facebook page devolved into a slam fest of the airline.

 - Work to rebuild trust.
 This not only takes time, but it also requires that you constantly reassure your customers that you are continuing to work toward making the situation better.
 United attempted this when they started posting again, but it was too little too late with the situation that transpired.
-While no business wants something negative to linger, a social media manager must have their ear to the ground.
+While no business wants something negative to linger, a social media marketing manager must have their ear to the ground.
 A quick scan of comments on United’s Facebook page nearly two months later shows that the backlash is far from over.

 While all PR nightmares are different, following these three tips can help contain the situation, stop the bleeding, and give the business a chance to begin rebuilding their brand image.